renegade-fi/renegade-docs/docs.renegade.fi/docs/technical-reference/typescript-sdk/quick-start.md

 npm install @renegade-fi/node@latest viem@latest
 ```

-This SDK is responsible for interacting with a relayer.
-Some actions, such as depositing funds into your Renegade, require using your Ethereum wallet to sign messages or approve tokens.
+This SDK is responsible for interacting with a relayer (see [Core Concepts](./core-concepts#relayer)).
+Some actions, such as depositing funds into Renegade, require using your Ethereum wallet to sign messages or approve tokens.
 To perform these actions, we recommend using [viem](https://viem.sh/docs/getting-started).

 ## Darkpool Quick Start